 The New Ash Green solar project would have a huge impact on our community.
 The size of the proposal would fundamentally change the character of the area around Hartley, Ridley, New Ash Green, Ash, and Hodsoll Street.
 I have been closely monitoring Evolution Power’s proposals and am deeply concerned about their project.

-Many people have been in touch over recent weeks as we all try and assess why these proposals have been brought forward.
-These concerns are entirely understandable, and I am aware of the strength of feeling in our local community.
+Many people have been in touch as we all try and assess why these proposals have been brought forward.
+These concerns are entirely understandable.

 Over the past months, I have met with the organisers of the ‘No NAGS’ campaign and visited the proposed location for this site.
 The No NAGs Facebook page is available here, where updates on the work they are doing to continue to oppose this project can be found.